Nickelback: No Fixed Address and Feed the Machine (2014–2018)

-Get Rollin (2019–present)
+Get Rollin (2019–2025)

 In early 2019, band members spoke of recording a tenth studio album, though Chad Kroeger conceded there was no timetable or rush for the band to complete it.
 Bassist Mike Kroeger spoke of his personal desire to move in more of a heavy metal direction, or wanting to do an album of Slayer cover songs.

 On August 14, 2020, the band released a cover of The Charlie Daniels Band song "The Devil Went Down to Georgia", featuring Dave Martone.

-In a July 2021 interview Mike Kroeger commented when asked about the band's progress on new music saying "That is happening right now, music is being composed and recorded up in Canada.
+In a July 2021 interview, Mike Kroeger was asked about the band's progress on new music.
+He stated: "That is happening right now, music is being composed and recorded up in Canada.
 We were out there, and something came up and our producer had to take some time off.
 So I took that opportunity to return home to Los Angeles with family and spend a little time at home but I'll be headed back up there in a couple of weeks to pick it up again."
 When asked about a potential timeframe for a release date, Kroeger said "it'll be done when it's done", explaining that the band would rather not be confined to a timescale for fear of making "a shitty record".
 "Release dates are primarily arrived at by business interests, like record labels and whatever.
 We don't have one of those", he said.
 "We've been managing ourselves for about a year.
 So, the answer is no. We're doing it on our schedule, at our own pace, and it'll be done when it's done.
 'Cause we've blown up deadlines in the past lots of times.
 Because we feel that you can make a good record and be late, but you can't, or you shouldn't, make a shitty record to be on time.
 So we won't be pressed for time.